AndreRudolph/impulsephp-doc/docs/testing/acceptance_testing.md

 	}</code>
 </pre>

+There are no recordings defined yet.
+In the next chapter you'll see how recordings will be created.

 Every component that extends from <span class="code-hint">AbstractComponent</span> provides a built-in solution for a component state.
 In detail, the state comprises of three different attributes: state, state message and state type.